miriam-sh/document_pipeline/README.md

 ---

-## notes

-Make sure Docker and Docker Compose are installed on your machine.
+> Note: Make sure Docker and Docker Compose are installed on your machine.